-US-101 crosses the Columbia River on the toll-free, high-level Astoria-Megler Bridge, completed in 1966, which drops you at the west end of the downtown waterfront.
-To get a sense of the lay of the land, follow the signs along 16th Street up Coxcomb Hill to the Astoria Column (1 Coxcomb Dr., daily dawn-dusk, $1 per car) for a view of the Columbia meeting the ocean, the coastal plain south to Tillamook Head, and the snowcapped Cascade Range (including, on a clear day, Mt.
+US-101 crosses the Columbia River on the toll-free high-level Astoria-Megler Bridge, completed in 1966, which drops you at the west end of the downtown waterfront.
+To get a sense of the lay of the land, follow the signs along 16th Street up Coxcomb Hill to the Astoria Column (daily dawn-dusk, $5 per car) for a view of the Columbia meeting the ocean, the coastal plain south to Tillamook Head, and the snowcapped Cascade Range (including, on a clear day, Mt.
 St. Helens) on the eastern horizon.
 A mosaic chronicling local history is wrapped like a ribbon around the column, tracing the many significant events in the town’s past.
 A spiral staircase climbs to the top.

-Back downtown Flavel House Museum (441 8th St., daily, $6) is a Queen Anne-style Victorian showplace restored as an elegantly furnished museum of Astoria’s first millionaire, Columbia River pilot George Flavel.
-A half mile east, near the foot of 17th Street on the north side of waterfront Marine Drive, the Columbia River Maritime Museum (1792 Marine Dr., 503/325-2323, daily, $12) displays a large and very impressive collection that tells the story of the lifeblood of this community: the Columbia River.
+Back downtown Flavel House Museum (441 8th St., daily, $6) is a Queen Anne-style Victorian showplace restored as an elegantly furnished museum of wealthy Columbia River pilot George Flavel.
+A half mile east, near the foot of 17th Street on the north side of waterfront Marine Drive, the Columbia River Maritime Museum (503/325-2323, daily, $14) displays a large and impressive collection that tells the story of the lifeblood of this community: the Columbia River.

-Fortify yourself at one of the many good seafood places along the water, starting at the funky, ever-popular Columbian Café (1114 Marine Dr., 503/325-2233, breakfast and lunch Sun.-Wed., breakfast, lunch, and dinner Thurs.-Sat.), where for over 30 years chef Uriah Hulsey has been preparing all sorts of fresh, veggie-friendly food in an impossibly cramped galley kitchen.
+Fortify yourself at one of the many good seafood places along the water, starting at the funky and ever-popular Columbian Café (1114 Marine Dr., 503/325-2233, breakfast and lunch only), where, for over 37 years, chef Uriah Hulsey has been preparing all sorts of fresh veggie-friendly food in an impossibly cramped galley kitchen.
 Inspired by the chef’s youthful immersion in the Cajun-Creole traditions of Louisiana, meals are massive yet reasonably priced, so be sure to arrive with an appetite.
 The café has been so popular, they’ve expanded next door with a Voodoo Room cocktail bar and pizza joint, which spills over into the restored 1940s movie house next door.
 There’s no better place to get a feel for Astoria, which once promoted itself through the slogan “We Ain’t Quaint.”

-Another Astoria eating option is the casual Ship Inn (1 2nd St., 503/325-0033), serving halibut fish-and-chips under the bridge at Marine Drive and 2nd Street.
-Foodies might want to visit adjacent Josephson’s Smokehouse (106 Marine Dr., 503/325-2190) to sample the delicious array of smoked salmon and Native American-style salmon “jerky,” which is prepared on the premises and sold all over the country.
-One last option for excellent fish ’n’ chips is the Bowpicker (1636 Duane St., 503/791-2942), where chunks of fresh beer-battered albacore tuna and more is served up in an old fishing boat moored on the corner of 17th and Duane Street, a block south of the Maritime Museum.
+Another Astoria eating option is the casual Ship Inn (503/325-0033), serving halibut fish ’n’ chips under the bridge at Marine Drive and 2nd Street.
+Foodies might want to visit adjacent Josephson’s Smokehouse (106 Marine Dr., 503/325-2190) to sample the delicious array of smoked salmon and Native American-style salmon jerky, which is prepared on the premises and sold all over the country.
+One last option for excellent fish ’n’ chips is the Bowpicker Fish & Chips (1634 Duane St., 503/791-2942), where chunks of fresh beer-battered albacore tuna and more is served up in an old fishing boat moored on the corner of 17th and Duane Street, a block west of the Maritime Museum.
 Seating is outdoors at picnic tables, so they close during windy and wet weather (and when they sell out of fish!).